 - Food-protein enteropathy (FPE), and

 Non-IgE-mediated food allergies are caused by a reaction in the gastrointestinal tract.
-The symptoms can vary depending on the person, but they may include vomiting, diarrhea, abdominal pain, and blood in the stool.
+The symptoms can vary depending on the person.
+Often, symptoms can include:

 Non-IgE-mediated food allergies can be severe and even life-threatening.
 In rare cases, they chronically involve the lungs, such as in Heiner's Syndrome.
 Read more on this cow's milk-induced pulmonary disorder here.